A Rydberg Quantum Simulator: Lattice Gauge Theory

-The action of this jump operator can be understood by starting with a dimer covering: For a non-flipable plaquette $p$ ($0$ eigenstate of $B_p$), the dimer covering is a dark state of the jump operator $c_{p}$, while for a flipable plaquette $p$ ($\pm 1$ eigenstate of $B_p$) the state is cooled into the equal weight superposition of the original dimer covering and the dimer covering obtained by flipping the plaquette (i.e., the $+1$ eigenstate).
-Consequently, the system is cooled into the dark state which is the equal superposition of all dimer coverings, which can be reached by flipping different plaquettes.
+This jump operator has two dark states, which are the $0$ and $+1$ eigenstates of $B_p$.
+The $0$ eigenstate corresponds to a non-flippable plaquette, while the $+1$ eigenstate is the equal weight superposition of the original dimer covering and the dimer covering obtained by flipping the plaquette (i.e., the $+1$ eigenstate).
+Finally, the jump operator $c_p$ transforms the third eigenstate with eigenvalue $-1$ into the $+1$ eigenstate.
+After acting on all plaquettes, the system is cooled into the dark state which is the equal superposition of all dimer coverings, which can be reached by flipping different plaquettes.
 The cooling of these jump operators is demonstrated via a numerical simulation for a small system of 4 unit cells, see Fig.~\ref{fig4}b.

 The implementation of the digital quantum simulations provides full control on the spatial and temporal interaction strengths.
-Therefore, there are two possibilities to analyze the phase diagram for arbitrary interaction strengths: (i) The possibility to vary the different coupling strengths in time allows to adiabatically vary the different interaction terms from the dissipatively cooled ground state at the Rokhsar-Kivelson point; the adiabatic preparation using the Trotter expansion is shown in Fig.~\ref{fig4}c. (ii) On the other hand, the spatial control of the coupling parameters allows us to divide the lattice into a system and a bath.
+Therefore, there are two possibilities to analyze the phase diagram for arbitrary interaction strengths: (i) The possibility to vary the different coupling strengths in time allows us adiabatically explore the phase diagram; the adiabatic preparation using the Trotter expansion is shown in Fig.~\ref{fig4}c. (ii) On the other hand, the spatial control of the coupling parameters allows us to divide the lattice into a system and a bath.
 The ground state of the bath is given by the Rokhsar-Kivelson state, which can be continuously cooled via the dissipative terms, while the system part is sympathetically cooled due to its contact with the bath; in analogy to the cooling well known in condensed matter systems.